-Government Corruption & Church Scandals: Can Public Trust Be Restored?
+Corruption & Sex Scandals: Can Public Trust Be Restored?

 An explosion of media attention has recently sprung onto the scene regarding corruption and scandals: Bill Cosby, Matt Lauer, Harvey Weinstein, Kevin Spacey and Tom Brokaw have all been in the news recently charged with sexual misconduct of some sort or another.
 We have also seen a number of political leaders who have been accused of similar deplorable behavior.
-As a result of the outcries, some officials have resigned, others impeached and still others impeached yet not removed from office.
-Yet Americans seem to exhibit amnesia and forgetfulness regarding the debacle.
+As a result of the outcries, some professionals have resigned, others have had their day in court and most found guilty.
 The public seems to turn a blind eye, becoming even more desensitized.
 What about corruption in faith-based institutions?
 Should we hold them to a higher standard of ethics?

 Public Officials and Faith-Based Scandals

 Scandals in faith-based institutions have also shattered our trust.
-Several pastors, priests, youth leaders, and teachers have been tried for the abuse of minors, lying, cheating and defrauding their organization.
-We hold those elected to office to a higher standard of ethics.
+Several pastors, priests, youth leaders, and teachers have been tried for the abuse of minors, as well as lying, cheating and defrauding their organization.
+We hold those elected to office to a high standard of ethics.
 Americans hold those in pastoral leadership to an even higher standard.

 Can You Legislate Morality?

 Research supporting the regulation of corruption is important.
 One finding is that the lack of morals and ethics results in a violation of dignity and trust between the perpetrator and the victim.
-It is also important because evidence suggests that the incidence of scandal is increasing in government and faith-based institutions.
+Moreover, evidence suggests that the incidence of scandal is increasing in government and faith-based institutions.